-- Collection of all transportation related infrastructure including current pavement condition information and Pavement Management System (PMS) data as needed (Town and County staff). - Provide reports to plan future maintenance in a cost-effective manner as needed (Town and County staff). - Implementation of land surveying to improve road alignment, road elevation data, and roadside infrastructure in Autocad database as needed (Town and County staff). - Collection of GIS road data and inventories as needed (Town and County staff). - Provide support to County and TOML on transportation data requests as needed (Town and County staff).
+- Collection of all transportation related infrastructure including current pavement condition information and Pavement Management System (PMS) data as needed. - Provide reports to plan future maintenance in a cost-effective manner as needed. - Implementation of land surveying to improve road alignment, road elevation data, and roadside infrastructure in Autocad database as needed. - Collection of GIS road data and inventories as needed. - Provide support to County and TOML on transportation data requests as needed.